edisplay/RCB_TA_notes/week-14-node-express-handlebars/homework_instructions.md

 	1. Create the `burgers_db` in MySQL

-	2. Create the tables and columns inside `burgers_db` like the table below
+	2. Create the tables and columns inside `burgers_db` like below

 	3. The table should have
-		* `id` as primary key auto increment
+		* `id` as primary key auto incrementing
 		* `burger_name` as a string
 		* `devoured` as a boolean
 		* `date` as currentime